wp-plugins/shutter-reloaded/readme.txt

 2. Unzip.
 3. Upload the shutter-reloaded folder to the plugins directory.
 4. Activate the plugin.
-5. Go to "Options - Shutter Reloaded" and set your preferences.
+5. Go to "Appearance - Shutter Reloaded" and set your preferences.

 = Upgrade =